lzap/cloudwatchwriter2/README.md

 A robust Zerolog or slog writer for AWS CloudWatch using Go SDK v2.
 It can be used for writing logs from any kind of logging library as it implements `io.Writer` interface.
 Each call of the `Write` method contain a byte slice payload with valid JSON, longer payloads must be sent in a single call.

-In 2025, I have decided to rewrite the whole queueing functionality as it turned out the original code had some issues with performance.
-The maximum bandwidth was 1000 messages per second.

 This library assumes that you have IAM credentials to allow you to talk to AWS CloudWatch Logs.
 The specific permissions that are required are:
 - CreateLogGroup,